This page lists disability-related organisations and service providers and some of the resources they produce.

-The Blind Foundation provides its members with adaptive skills, technology, resources and support with moving around (including through the use of guide dogs) and accessing information.
+Blind + Low Vision NZ provides its members with adaptive skills, technology, resources and support with moving around (including through the use of guide dogs) and accessing information.
 It also provides services to the wider community, including: web accessibility consultation, accessible format production, built environment advice and awareness training.

 - Information on guide dogs – contact Blind Foundation Guide Dogs (09 269 0400)

 The Brain Injury Association provides support, education and information services throughout New Zealand to people living with brain injuries.

 Carers New Zealand is the national body supporting family, whānau and aiga carers.
 It provides information, advice, learning and support for families with health and disability needs.

 CCS Action’s purpose is to strengthen communities and provide information, advocacy and support so people with disabilities are included in the life of their family and in their community.
 It also has 16 branches nationally that provide frontline support and services, create local awareness and education around disability issues.

 The Cerebral Palsy Society of New Zealand’s purpose is to enhance the lives and wellbeing of people with cerebral palsy.
 It provides programmes designed to enhance the independence and quality of life of people living with cerebral palsy and their families, and grants to its members for this purpose.

 The Complex Care Group Trust is a support and information network run by and for carers who look after people with complex needs.

 It provides up-to-date information and support to carers to help them navigate the many challenges they face and is also responsible for communicating to Ministry of Health, funders and other providers, the needs of this group.